 For non-training problems like this, performance consultants recommend solutions that the business can implement without designing or delivering any training.
 Building off the examples above, a performance consultant may recommend upgrading the point-of-sale software, developing a better lead generation strategy, or hiring additional nursing staff.

-However, if the performance consultant determines that the problem is caused by a lack of knowledge or skill, then it’s in their wheelhouse to design (or manage a team to design) the solutions.
+However, if the performance consultant determines that the problem is caused by a lack of knowledge or skill, then it may be in their wheelhouse to design (or manage a team to design) the solutions.

 Practice activities allow employees to practice using the knowledge and skills that they will need to use on-the-job, and the formats for these activitiesinclude in-person workshops, self-paced eLearning, virtual webinars, and more (this depends on results from the analysis).

 Depending on the size of the project and the performance consultant's skill set, the consultant may outsource training development tasks to a team.
 Regardless, the consultant ensures that the interventions are aimed at modifying behavior and improving on-the-job performance.